From why you might need a knee replacement to what it costs and how long it takes to recover from surgery, here are the answers you’re looking for.

 Research report by Dr. Bryan Springer of the OrthoCarolina Hip and Knee Center looks at how the two diseases are similar in terms of biology, mortality, financial impact.

-Fellowship training is an additional year of training which a surgeon chooses to pursue in a specialized area of orthopedics.
+Fellowship training is an additional year of training that a surgeon chooses to pursue in a specialized area of orthopedics.
 Going through fellowship training was very important to me in becoming a surgeon.
-Being fellowship trained allows a surgeon to be able to train in a setting with more complex cases and broaden their knowledge in a more specific area of orthopedics.
+Being fellowship-trained allows a surgeon to be able to train in a setting with more complex cases and broaden their knowledge in a more specific area of orthopedics.